GMOD/bam-js/README.md

 ### async indexCov(refName, start, end)

 * refName - a string for the chrom to fetch from
-* start - a 0 based half open start coordinate (optional, will fetch whole chromosome without)
+* start - a 0 based half open start coordinate (optional)
-* end - a 0 based half open end coordinate (optional, will fetch whole chromosome without even if start is specified)
+* end - a 0 based half open end coordinate (optional)

 Returns features of the form {start, end, score} containing estimated feature density across 16kb windows in the genome